MeerkatBoss/alpha_blending/README.md

         ret
 ```

-Note, that the compiler failes to incorporate the usage of machine-specific AVX
+Note, that the compiler fails to incorporate the usage of machine-specific AVX
 instruction set due to the fact that the compiled procedure modifies only single
 pixel and not an array of them.